Last day to save $100 on passes to TC Early Stage 2021: Marketing & Fundraising – TechCrunch

-Now that we have your attention, know this: prices go up tonight on passes to TC Early Stage 2021: Marketing & Fundraising.
+Now that we have your attention, know this: Prices go up tonight on passes to TC Early Stage 2021: Marketing & Fundraising.
 If you’re an early-stage founder (pre-seed through Series A), don’t miss this chance to save $100 on our two-day virtual event dedicated to helping you build a stronger startup.
 It’s one of the best investments you’ll ever make.

 It’s Now O’clock: Buy your pass here before the sale expires tonight at 11:59 p.m.
 (PT).

 Why should you attend TC Early Stage 2021?
-Chloe Leaaetoa, the founder of Socicraft and an Early Stage 2020 attendee, explains.
+Chloe Leaaetoa, the founder of Socicraft and an Early Stage 2020 attendee, explains:

 What you learn at Early Stage is so much better than the random information you find on YouTube.
 You get to interact with industry experts and ask them specific questions.
 It’s like a mini bootcamp, and you’re going to walk away with a lot of knowledge.